 Over the years the group has met on several occasions to enjoy each other’s company away from the quilting production line.
 We’ve experienced quilt shop visits, coffee/tea parties in member’s homes, a Christmas pudding making session, garden tours at the Schroeder acreage, volunteering at the church garage sales, a quilting demonstration at the Swift Current Library, and sharing sessions with interested groups from the community.

 Since the group began, we have held seven auctions as well as several raffles, Quilt Shows, and silent auctions in the church hall and have sold quilts at the Christmas Spirit Trade Show.
 We have also made several special request or custom quilts and memory pillows.
 Many quilts and other items have been donated to the Southwest Crisis Services, Canadian Mental Health Association, Public Health Nursing, the Cancer Lodge, Days for Girls Hygiene Project, Pro-Life, long term care facilities, and our parish CWL and Social Justice ministry for hampers.

 We would like to express our thanks and appreciation to the members of our parish community for their support and encouragement.
 We are pleased to say that our group has contributed about $100,000 to the Building Fund since our first auction in 2007.

 Quilts are presently displayed in the North Foyer of the church as well as both Sacred Heart and St. Michael’s Halls.
 All items are available for purchase.

 If you have any questions about our quilts or our group, please call either Camille at 778-6594 or Sheila at 778-2109.

-Mass times and dates may change; please check the web site often for updates.
+Mass times and dates may change; please click on "ALL SERVICES" button below for further information.